What to do in Venice in 2 days

 Lines 41, 42, 51 and 52 circumnavigate the island, while lines 1 and 2 moves along the Grand Canal.
 Take the water bus (vaporetto) on route 1, to get your bearing in the city.
 Route 1 traverses across the Grand Canal and is the most picturesque journey of them all.
 Your Unica pass is valid for hop-on-and-offs, so use it to get off and explore interesting sights.

 OR take a free walking tour.
 La Bussola comes tried and tested.
-They run two tours through the day in English during summer months.
+They run two tours through the day in English during the summer months.

 Top places to visit

 San Marco, the heart of Venice, with the most famous sights (St. Mark’s Basilica, the Doge’s Palace and the Bridge of Sighs), and also the most crowded.

 Rialto Bridge, at the center of the city, the oldest of the four bridges spanning the Grand Canal in Venice.